Training structure

 Faculty of Science

-Drawing on Ecology concepts and methods, this course aims to introduce students to historical ecology (the study of interactions between man and his environment over variable chronological periods) and its main applications in paleoecology and environmental science: climate change, biodiversity fluctuations, vegetation transformation, forest dynamics, disturbance ecology, bioarchaeology, etc. ORPAL is an APP course (1/3 fieldwork and 2/3 laboratory work).
-Work is carried out in pairs or trios, under the responsibility of a supervisor, and covers the entire research process, from defining the problem, field sampling and data acquisition to interpretation, writing a scientific article (see https://biologie-ecologie.com/exemples-travaux/) and oral presentation of results.
-ORPAM takes place during the first weeks of teaching.
-It begins with a 3-day field school (24h - integration internship) and continues with a mini-laboratory internship (24h).
-The course ends with the writing of a popular scientific article and an oral presentation of the results.
+Based on ecological concepts and methods, this course unit aims to introduce students to historical ecology (the study of interactions between humans and their environment over varying periods of time) and its main applications in paleoecology and environmental sciences: climate change, fluctuations in biodiversity, vegetation transformation, forest dynamics, disturbance ecology, bioarchaeology, etc. ORPAL is an APP course (1/3 fieldwork and 2/3 laboratory work).
+The work, carried out in pairs or groups of three under the supervision of a mentor, covers the entire research process, from defining the problem field sampling, data acquisition, to interpretation, writing a scientific article (see https://biologie-ecologie.com/exemples-travaux/), and oral presentation of the results.
+ORPAM takes place during the first weeks of the academic year.
+This course unit begins with a three-day field school (24 hours - integration course) and continues with a mini laboratory course (24 hours).
+The course unit ends with the writing of a popular science article and an oral presentation of the results.

 ECTS